edsl/articulos/atoms_want_to_be_free.markdown

 anticipando el incremento en el uso de estos circuitos, afirma este punto sucintamente:

-"Our edge is that we can use easily available programming skills to do what previously required expensive and hard-to-recruit chip designers" (Gibson 1999, 38).

 > Nuestra ventaja es que podemos utilizar capacidades de programación
 > fácilmente encontrables para hacer lo que antes necesitaba de
 > diseñadores de chips caros y díficiles de reclutar [@gibson-1999, pp.
 > 38].

-Both the abstract, mathematical definition of information famously stipulated by Claude Shannon, which later underpinned the many claims about cyberspace as a realm detached from physical, embodied existence, and the latest narrative where the two realms converge again, should be located in a larger circuit of production, commodification and labour relations.
-That is to say, intellectual property needs to be analysed from the vantage point of a critique of the political economy.

 Tanto la definición de información abstracta, matemática, estipulada por Claude Shannon, que luego apuntalara las muchas proclamas del